dwisianto/github-bak2021-03/k2/kXX/kScreen/README.md

 # screenrc

-Remap the prefix to Ctrl-Shift-6
+Remap the prefix to Ctrl-Shift-j

 ```bash
 escape ^^^